What Is an Oncology Nurse? And How to Become One

 5. Consider certification.

-Certification is not required in every state, or even for all nursing jobs that work with cancer patients.
-Nonetheless, gaining certification in the field can help you specialize in a specific area and make you more competitive to potential employers.
+Certification is not required in every state or even for all nursing jobs that work with cancer patients.
+Nonetheless, gaining certification in the field can help you specialize in a specific area and make you more competitive with potential employers.

 Once you have gained some experience, for example, you can earn a certification from the Oncology Nursing Certification Corporation.
 Some certifications you may consider include:

-• Advanced Oncology Certified Nurse (AOCN): oncology nurses with advanced experience and specialized knowledge in providing advanced-level care for adult cancer patients
+• Advanced Oncology Certified Nurse (AOCN): A certification for oncology nurses with advanced experience and specialized knowledge in providing advanced-level care for adult cancer patients

 Looking to advance further?